vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/graph/readme.md

         for (Integer neighbor: neighbors){
             dfs(neighbor, adjList, visited, result);
         }
-        result.add(0, vertex); // Add the vertices in the reverse order.
+        result.add(0, vertex); // Add the vertices in the reverse enrichedTransaction.
     }
 ```